kyma-project/examples/scale-to-zero-with-keda/README.md

 kubectl label namespace default istio-injection=enabled
 ```

-Edit `k8s-resources/scalable-worker-fn.yml` and `k8s-resources/peer-authentication.yaml` files to fill in the namespace value (namespace where prometheus was deployed).
+Edit the `k8s-resources/scalable-worker-fn.yml` and `k8s-resources/peer-authentication.yaml` files to fill in the Namespace value (Namespace where Prometheus was deployed).

 Apply the example resources from `./k8s-resources` directory:
 ```bash